C# Exercise: 19 Greatest of three numbers

 Break & continue

-Create a C# program to write the even numbers from 10 to 20, both inclusive, except 16, in 3 different ways: Incrementing 2 in each step (use "cont...
+Write a C# program to write the even numbers from 10 to 20, both inclusive, except 16, in 3 different ways: Incrementing 2 in each step (use "conti...

 Rectangle V2